misokt/ddd/README.md

 ```

 - it is okay to have multiple folders where `ddd.exe` is. program will specifically look for "Messages" folder.
+- in case of different language or "Messages" folder can't be found, the program will try to search for the right folder.

+    - if it finds the right folder, messages will be dumped from it.
+    - if it does not find the right folder, you can use the `-path` flag to pass in the folder that has the Messages. refer to the [usage](#usage) section.

 ## (re)-written in go because: